 (6) On 10 March 2023 Alison Dolan was awarded nil cost deferred shares under the DSBP, which vest in March 2025.
 The average mid-market price for the three consecutive preceding days, used to calculate the number of shares awarded, was £5.64.

-Dilution (audited)
+Directors' interests in shares (audited)